-An undergraduate student who plans to go on to graduate study in the field of Accounting, Biochemistry, Chemistry, Computing Sciences, Health Administration/Human Resources, History, Human Services or Nursing may be eligible for admission to the Combined Baccalaureate/Master's Degree Program.
+An undergraduate student who plans to go on to graduate study in Accounting, Biochemistry, Chemistry, Health Administration/ Human Resources, History, Nursing, Rehabilitation Counseling, School Counseling, Software Engineering or numerous programs in the field of Education may be eligible for admission to the Combined Baccalaureate/ Master's Degree Program.
 This program allows an undergraduate student already enrolled in one of these fields, and who has excellent academic records, to complete requirements for the baccalaureate, while also electing graduate courses.